jrmeier/fast-trade/README.md

 Note:

-If a transfomer function returns multiple values, the will be datapoints with the `datapointName_respective column.
+If a transfomer function returns multiple series, fast-trade will name concate the name of the series with the name of the transfomer function.

-Example

-Say we have a datapoint that uses the transformer `bbands`.
+Example:

+The `bbands` function returns two series, one for the upper band and one for the lower band.
+The name of the series will be `bbands_upper` and `bbands_lower`.

 `bbands` returns 3 columns `upper_bb, middle_band, lower_bb`

-So when we want to reference these in our logic, the names we use in the logics are `bbands_upper_bb`, `bbands_middle_bb`,`bbands_lower_bb`

 ## Data